 Berries help you curb your hunger, because of their high amount of fiber and liquid content.
 Feeling satisfied is one of the most important aspects when you consider losing weight in the long term.

-Include them as fruits salad in your afternoon lunch or as a morning smoothie.
-Be creative and don’t hesitate to experiment with salad dressing, fruits sauces or just eat them plain.
+Include them as fruit salad in your afternoon lunch or as a morning smoothie.
+Be creative and don’t hesitate to experiment with salad dressing, fruit sauces or just eat them plain.
 Make them a vital part of your nutrition.

 Berries keep your blood pressure down

 Although no clinical study has proven that berries help against high blood pressure, nutritionist and physicians agree to a fruit- and vegetable-rich diet.

 The antioxidants found in berries even help against genetic predisposition regarding heart failures.

 This should intrigue people who have a family history full of heart attacks because high blood pressure increases the risk of heart diseases.

 Furthermore, the antioxidants fight against inflammation, therefore improving your overall health.

 A research study published in the Journal of Pharmaceutical and Biomedical Analysis shows that berries, which are rich in flavonoids, might reduce the risk of colon cancer.